laralove143/timezoner/README.md

 there’s also a `/copy` command that you can use to share times in dms etc.

 ## terms of service
-("i" refers to laralove143, the developer of timezoner)
+- *"i" refers to laralove143, the developer of timezoner*
+- *"you" refers to all users of the bot*
-### content privacy
+### privacy
 - your currently selected timezone is encrypted then saved, and only used to convert times to timestamps
 - no other data, including message content is saved anywhere
 ### disclaimers
-- the webhooks the bot executes copy the user's message content, nickname and avatar, i am not responsible for this copied data
+- the webhooks the bot executes copy your message content, nickname and avatar, i am not responsible for this copied data
 - i am the sole owner and developer of this bot
 - the hosted application is built directly from this repo
 ### self-hosting
 these clauses override all other licenses:
+- *"you" refers to the self-hoster of the bot*
 - you may not advertise the self-hosted bot, such as on websites such as top.gg
 - the self-hosted bot may not be in over 5 guilds
 - you must direct the feedback/support requests to me